Desperate for cash, strapped arts venues wait out delays in federal covid relief

 “So much of what the federal government, particularly the SBA, have done during the crisis is completely unprecedented,” said Sandy Baruah, who led the SBA under President George W. Bush and is now chief executive of the Detroit Regional Chamber.
 “The federal government is very, very much a blunt instrument, and in times of crisis and times of not crisis, a lot of people, including members of Congress, want federal agencies to operate as a scalpel.
 And it was never designed for that, especially if you do it overnight.”

 SBA officials say they are getting there.
-“Since the law passed, the SBA has been building the SVOG program from the ground up and working expeditiously to [ensure] all the mechanisms required by law and the application/awarding process, as well as front-end protections, are in place,” said SBA spokeswoman Andrea Roebker in an email.
+“Since the law passed, the SBA has been building the SVOG program from the ground up and working expeditiously to ensure all the mechanisms required by law and the application/awarding process, as well as front-end protections, are in place,” said SBA spokeswoman Andrea Roebker in an email.

 The bill that Klobuchar and Cornyn introduced last June — then called the “Save Our Stages” legislation — originally was designed to help for-profit nightclubs and other music venues that were shut down as the coronavirus spread.
 During the ensuing months, other beneficiaries were added, including commercial Broadway and nonprofit regional theaters, movie theaters, museums and zoos.
 It provides for grants of up to $10 million, in a formula based on a venue’s earned income, and capping the disbursements at 45 percent of its 2019 gross revenue.